mossbee/fun/README.md

 # 🎮 Gomoku Bot Battle

-A web-based Gomoku (Five in a Row) game where teams create JavaScript bots to battle against each other!
+A Gomoku (Five in a Row) game where teams create bots to battle against each other!
+Supports both web-based JavaScript bots and standalone client programs in Python, C, and C++.

 ## 🚀 Quick Start